International Mountain Guides Climbing and Mountaineering Expeditions

 Going Guided

 If you want to hire a guide to climb with you who will really pay close personal attention to what you are doing (given the caveats above) then you have two choices, either hire a western guide or a Sherpa guide.
-IMG has many great western guides available such as Dave Hahn, Chris Booher, Mike Hamill, Justin Merle, Ben Marshall, Jake Norton, Olivia Cussen and others who are Everest and Cho Oyu vets and who would be available to be a private guide.
+IMG has many great western guides available who would be available to be a private guide.
 They do a great job and they are not cheap.
-If you want to hire a Sherpa guide we can also arrange that through Ang Jangbu in Kathmandu, IMG's agent in Nepal.
-They have an excellent list of Sherpas who have summitted Everest and Cho Oyu, speak reasonable English, and work well with foreign climbers.
-Many of them have now been to the Alex Lowe Climbing School.
+If you desire additional support and wish to hire a personal Sherpa guide we can also arrange this (climbers on the Everest "Classic" program are assigned a personal Sherpa guide).
+We have an excellent list of Sherpas with IMG who have summitted Everest and Cho Oyu, speak reasonably good English, and work very well with foreign climbers.
+Many of them have now graduated from the Alex Lowe Climbing School.

 Expedition Leadership

 For Leadership on the Cho Oyu and Everest programs, IMG provides a top western Leader and also a top Sherpa Leader.
-On some programs we send additional western guides along to help out, depending on the number of total signups on the trip.
 The job of the trip Leaders is to keep the trip running smoothly, work closely with the participants to get them as fine-tuned as possible for the climbing.
 In many cases the trip Leaders will be climbing with the team, but this might not always be the case.
 The head Sherpa (sirdar) is responsible for making sure the Sherpa team functions well and gets the job done on the mountain.
-The Sherpas support the climbers in different ways including establishing the route and camps, carrying supplies, and also helping the team members along the way.
+In additional we assign a number of our top Sherpa guides to support the climbers in different ways including establishing the route and camps, carrying supplies, and also helping the team members along the way.
 During the summit bids (on Cho Oyu) a number of the Sherpas will go to the top with the climbers.
 On Everest during summit, Sherpas carry oxygen to the Balcony, and some of them will continue to the summit and some will go back to the Col to standby in case of emergency.

 IMG feels that this is an honest and reasonable way to conduct a Himalayan expedition.
-We do not promise "guiding" unless it really is "guiding" — which we feel means one-to-one ratio.
+We do not promise "guiding" unless it really is "guiding" - which we feel means one-to-one ratio.
 Up high on Cho Oyu or Everest, if you have an oxygen mask on your face and your hood bundled up around your head you will be incapable of communicating with someone more than about five feet away from you unless you use a walkie talkie.
-NOTE: we do not allow people to climb all by themselves (without someone in the general vicinity that can be called on the radio to assist in a reasonable amount of time).
-We provide every one of our Cho Oyu and Everest climbers with their own walkie talkie for this purpose.
+NOTE: We provide Cho Oyu and Everest climbers with their own walkie talkie.
+So do not allow solo climbing (meaning that there are not other IMG team members in the vicinity who can assist in a reasonable amount of time if there is a problem.)

 Consulting on Climb Strategy

 IMG Leaders are available for consultation on climb strategy.
 For example, on Everest, there is debate whether it is better to go up to C1 and then to C2 on your first rotation, or just to C1 and come back to BC.
 How many nights to stay at C2?
 Is it really necessary to sleep at C3 before summit bids and if so, how many nights?
 What happens if you get sick?
 Similar debates about climb strategy are often held on Cho Oyu: How many trips to C2 prior to summit bid?
 How many nights at C1 or C2?
 What happens is you get sick and get "out of sync" with the team?
 This kind of planning is not written in stone and will be affected by other factors such as your health, weather, and the movement of other team members on the mountain.
 You will each have considerable flexibility on the mountain to adapt your climb, especially down low.
 We would expect for the team to break up into a couple different "rotations" as each person finds the schedule that works best for themselves.
-HOWEVER, non-guided does not mean "free for all."
+HOWEVER, this is not a "free for all."
 You are a member of an expedition team and everything you do on the mountain will have to fit into the larger picture, especially when it comes to planning summit bids and time in the upper camps.
-Up high it will be especially important that everyone work together and communicate clearly.
-You will need to team up with other climbers or Sherpas.
-We hope that everyone will become great friends; however, this is NOT required.
-What IS required is that everyone is able to work together and climb together and use good common sense while climbing.

 —Eric Simonson, IMG Himalayan Programs Director